 But concussion assessment apps vary widely, researchers found, so it's important for users to be able to pick the best one for their purposes.

-"Although not essential to the recognition and management of a concussion, mobile apps provide a new dimension in concussion management for medically trained professionals," coauthors Hopin Lee of Neuroscience Research Australia in Sydney and Osman Ahmed of The FA Centre for Disability Football Research in Staffordshire, UK, told Reuters Health in a joint email.
+"Although not essential to the recognition and management of a concussion, mobile apps provide a new dimension in concussion management for medically trained professionals," coauthors Hopin Lee of Neuroscience Research Australia in Sydney and Osman Ahmed of The in Staffordshire, UK, told Reuters Health in a joint email.

 "However for the public, it is important that these apps are not seen as a 'do-it-yourself' solution and that the information is used to guide a player with a suspected concussion to seek urgent medical attention," they wrote.